panostim/my-flask-app/readme.md

    ```
 4. Open `http://localhost:5000` in your browser to view the app.

+The server looks for an environment variable named `OPENWEATHER_API_KEY` for the
-The OpenWeather API key is already embedded in `api/flask_app.py`.
-If you wish to
+OpenWeather API key.
+A default key is included in the code but setting this
-use your own key, edit `API_KEY` at the top of that file.
+variable allows you to override it with your own key.